What does Barry mean?

 Barry is a very popular first name for men (#140 out of 1220, Top 11%) and also a very popular surname for all people (#691 out of 150436, Top 1%).
 (2000 U.S. Census)

-Barrett (#346 via latest list), Garry and Berry are the prominent varying forms of Barry ranked in the Top 1000.
+Barrett (#346 via latest list), Berry, Garry, Barrington, Barrie and Barnett are the prominent varying forms of Barry (#1382 via latest list) ranked in the Top 2000.
 Other forms, like Barr, are uncommon.
-These relations of Barry were at the apex of their popularity during the years 1950-1959 (median #511) and are somewhat less popular today (#836, 66.5% less).
-Barry has been the top favorite, though Barrett is now the more favored form, while Berry, Barry and Garry are now somewhat dated.
-Below is a graphed comparison of the popularity of Barry and associated names.
-(2014 Birth Statistics)
+These relations of Barry were at the apex of their popularity 6 decades ago (median #1073) and have become significantly less popular since (#1675, 84.9% less usage).
+Barry has been the top favorite, though Barrett is now the more favored form, while versions like Garry are now somewhat dated.